 With miles of sandy beaches and beautiful coastline, Pembrokehire provides the perfect setting for any sporting event, whether you’re after extreme endurance or extreme silliness…

 One that’s not to be missed is the Ironman Wales competition in Tenby on 16th September, which is expected to attract 5,000 competitors.
-Not for the faint hearted, the race kicks off with a 2.4-mile swim across north beach in Tenby, followed by a 112-mile cycle race round South Pembrokeshire, and concluding with a full distance marathon.
+Not for the faint hearted, the race kicks off with a 2.4-mile swim across north beach in Tenby, followed by a 112-mile cycle race around the south of the county, and concluding with a full distance marathon.
 Phew!
-[If you'd rather watch, the route runs right past Celtic Haven...]
+[If you’d rather watch, the route runs right past Celtic Haven…]

 • Find out more here.

 Tenby Boxing Day Swim

 If just the thought of Iron Man has left you out of breath then spare a thought for the hardy souls who each year decide to brave the chilly Welsh waters for the Tenby Boxing Day Swim.
 Started in 1970, this charity event has grown in popularity every year and now attracts thousands of on lookers who come along to cheer on more than 600 swimmers, many of them in weird and wonderful fancy dress.
 Definitely an inventive way to burn off those Christmas calories!

 With the wealth of castles, forts and ruins around our county, there’s something to please any history buffs…